Book a flu shot

 4. Prevention Is the Best Way to Treat the Flu

-One of the best ways to treat the flu is to prevent yourself from getting it in the first place with a flu shot.
-Flu symptoms typically last between three and seven days for most people, and for up to two weeks in older adults and those with chronic lung disease.
+One of the best ways to treat the flu is to prevent yourself from getting it in the first place with a flu vaccination.
+Flu symptoms typically last between three and seven days for most people and for up to two weeks in older adults and those with chronic lung disease.

 Regardless of how long the flu lasts, its symptoms are often extremely unpleasant.
 Flu symptoms include: